 - 3. All individuals who are 2 years of age or older and within the Community are recommended to wear face coverings if outside of their residence and are or will be in contact with other individuals who are not from their household whether in a public place, business, restaurants, churches, schools, government facilities, or any space offered to or for use by the public. - 4.
 The purpose of these directives is to reduce the risk of exposure to COVID-19 in areas outside your residence.
-The Community government, churches or any organization within the Community may implement policies or practices for the use of face coverings for employees and visitors at their facilities.

-is recommended to maintain physical distancing as it is the best defense against the spread of COVID-19.
+The Community government, churches or any organization within the Community may implement policies or practices for the use of face coverings for employees and visitors at their facilities. - e.
+Avoid physical contact (handshakes); 5.
+While wearing the face covering, it is recommended to maintain physical distancing as it is the best defense against the spread of COVID-19.
 Physical distancing means keeping (6) feet distance between individuals who are not in the same household.